hmontero1205/pygrader/demo/README.md

 Implement Grading Logic
 -----------------------
 Once the rubric is done, the next step is to code up the actual grading logic.
-I've done this in `demo.py`.
+Every assignment has a `grader.py` which contains this logic.
 We grade on the granularity of rubric items so I've implemented the functions `grade_{A1, A2, B1, C1, C2}()`.
 This was straightforward to do because most of the logic I needed was already implemented in `common/utils.py` and `common/submissions.py`.

 I want to make a point of the written portion of this demo assignment.
 Having a solid grading infrastructure is a big motivating factor for moving away from